LOCATION VANDERGRIFT PA+OH WV

 Weikert, and

 DRAINAGE AND PERMEABILITY: Moderately well and somewhat poorly drained.
 Runoff is moderate to rapid.
-Permeability is slow.
+Saturated hydraulic conductivity is moderately low to low.

-USE AND VEGETATION: Mostly cleared and in cropland, idle or urban land.
+USE AND VEGETATION: About half is in woodland, and the remainder is cleared and in cropland, idle or urban land.
 Woodlands are mixed hardwoods mainly oak, hickory, maple, tulip poplar, and walnut.

-DISTRIBUTION AND EXTENT: Southwestern Pennsylvania southeastern Ohio and northwestern West Virginia.
+DISTRIBUTION AND EXTENT: Southwestern Pennsylvania, southeastern Ohio and West Virginia.
 MLRA 124 and 126.
 The soils of this series are of moderate extent.

 SERIES ESTABLISHED: Indiana County, Pennsylvania, 1965.